helenchg/PolygonClipping.jl/README.md

-# GreinerHormann
+# PolygonClipping
-GreinerHormann.jl is an implementation of the [Greiner-Hormann](https://en.wikipedia.org/wiki/Greiner-Hormann_clipping_algorithm) polygon [clipping algorithm](https://en.wikipedia.org/wiki/Clipping_%28computer_graphics%29).
-In addition it uses the Hormann-Agathos algorithm to see if a [point is in a polygon](https://en.wikipedia.org/wiki/Point_in_polygon).
+PolygonClipping.jl is a Julia package for [polygon clipping](https://en.wikipedia.org/wiki/Clipping_%28computer_graphics%29).
+It implements the [Greiner-Hormann algorithm](https://en.wikipedia.org/wiki/Greiner-Hormann_clipping_algorithm) for clipping and the Hormann-Agathos algorithm to see if a [point is in a polygon](https://en.wikipedia.org/wiki/Point_in_polygon).

 ![](./img/clip.png)